BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 In this step, you will create a query that analyzes the real time NYC taxi data.
 Stream Analytics Query language is a subset of T-SQL.

 The following query calculates the average passenger count and average trip duration.

-1. &nbsp;Select **Query** under Job Topology and paste the following in the query text box.
+1. Select **Query** under Job Topology and paste the following in the query text box.

 ```
  --SELECT all relevant fields from TaxiRide Streaming input